zaher/arduino_projects/InductorMeter/README.md

 http://forum.allaboutcircuits.com/threads/inductor-meter-on-arduino.118518/

-But with some modifications, I made it as permanent oscilator instead of ring by adding a resisitor R3 then in my code I removed the delay before reading the pulses, with mesuring the lenght of full wave not half.
+But with some modifications, I made it as permanent oscilator instead of ring by adding a resisitor R3 then in my code I removed the delay before reading the pulses, with mesuring the length of full wave not half.

 ### Library